Skip to content

 root@server # osg-token-renewer-setup --manual myaccount123

-2. You will also be prompted on the console to visit a web link to authorize the client request with a passcode printed on the console.
+5. In OIDC mode you will also be prompted on the console to visit a web link to authorize the client request with a passcode printed on the console.
 Follow the prompts (visit the web link, enter the request passcode, log in with your account for your issuer, and authorize the request).

 Configuring tokens

-After you have created an OIDC client account and added it to /etc/osg/token-renewer/config.ini, you need to create a corresponding token section in the config for each token that should be generated for this account (possibly with different options).
+After you have created an account and added it to /etc/osg/token-renewer/config.ini, you need to create a corresponding token section in the config for each token that should be generated for this account (possibly with different options).

-1. Choose a <TOKEN_NAME> and add a new [token <TOKEN_NAME>] section (replacing the example section if it's still there).
+1. Choose a <TOKEN_NAME> and add a new [token <TOKEN_NAME>] section.

 The account option in this section must match the <ACCOUNT_SHORTNAME> for the corresponding [account <ACCOUNT_SHORTNAME>] section.